alexisthual/dopamine-dealer/readme.md

     in order to improve your ability to focus throughout the day!
   </p>
 </div>

+# Dopamine dealer

+Dopamine dealer is a Firefox extension that enables you to set a list of websites you want to spend less time on.
+Contrary to other extensions, it does not only check the overall time you can spend on these websites, but also limits the number of times you access them every day.

+The goal is to enable you to avoid context-switching behaviours that take you out of focus.
+Enjoy!

 ## Develoment (section from [initial boilerplate](https://github.com/JohnBra/vite-web-extension)) <a name="dev"></a>